Setting up a UserGate proxy server

 Allow trusted to untrusted

-rule.
-To do this, select the line with the rule and click Enable at the top of the screen. - In the menu on the left, click Network policies ⟶ NAT and routing.
+rule by selecting it and clicking Enable at the top of the screen. - In the left menu, click Network policies ⟶ NAT and routing.

 NAT from Trusted to Untrusted

-preset rule. - Go to the Destination tab and change the destination zone from
+preset rule. - Navigate to the Destination tab and change the destination zone from

 Untrusted